Self-Supervised Classification Network: Results

 \subsection{Unsupervised Image Classification}

-We evaluate our approach on the task of unsupervised image classification using the large-scale ImageNet dataset (\Cref{table:unsupervised_image_classification,table:unsupervised_image_classification_superclasses,table:unsupervised_image_classification_breeds}).
+We evaluate our approach on the task of unsupervised image classification using the large-scale ImageNet dataset (\cref{table:unsupervised_image_classification,table:unsupervised_image_classification_superclasses,table:unsupervised_image_classification_breeds}).
 We report the standard clustering metrics: Normalized Mutual Information (NMI), Adjusted Normalized Mutual Information (AMI), Adjusted Rand-Index (ARI), and Clustering Accuracy (ACC).

-Our approach sets a new state-of-the-art performance for unsupervised image classification using ImageNet, on all four metrics (NMI, AMI, ARI and ACC), even when trained for a substantial lower number of epochs (\Cref{table:unsupervised_image_classification}).
+Our approach sets a new state-of-the-art performance for unsupervised image classification using ImageNet, on all four metrics (NMI, AMI, ARI and ACC), even when trained for a substantial lower number of epochs (\cref{table:unsupervised_image_classification}).
 We compare our approach to the latest large-scale deep clustering methods \cite{YM.2020Self-labelling,van2020scan} that have been explicitly evaluated on ImageNet.
 Additionally, we also compare our approach to the latest self-supervised representation learning methods (using ImageNet-pretrained models provided in their respective official repositories) after fitting a $k$-means classifier to the learned representations computed on the training set.
 For all methods we run inference on the validation set (unseen during training).

-The previous state-of-the-art approach, SCAN \cite{van2020scan}, is a multi-stage algorithm that involves: 1) pre-training (800 epochs); 2) offline $k$-nearest neighbor mining; 3) clustering (100 epochs); and 4) self-labeling and fine-tuning (200 epochs).
-Steps (2) and (4) require tuning dataset-specific parameters ($k$ and self-labeling threshold).
+The current state-of-the-art approach, SCAN \cite{van2020scan}, is a multi-stage algorithm that involves: 1) pre-training (800 epochs); 2) offline $k$-nearest neighbor mining; 3) clustering (100 epochs); and 4) self-labeling and fine-tuning (25 epochs).
 In contrast, \textit{Self-Classifier} is a single-stage simple-to-implement model (\cref{algo:pseudo_code}) that is trained only with minibatch SGD.
-At only 200 epochs \textit{Self-Classifier} already outperforms SCAN with 1100 epochs.
+At only 200 epochs \textit{Self-Classifier} already outperforms SCAN with 925 epochs.